cpendo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File '8-24_hours.c' has a C function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

 File '9-times_table.c' has a C function that prints the 9 times table, starting with 0.

+File '10-add.c' has a C function that adds two integers and returns the result.

+File '11-print_to_98.c' has a C function that prints all natural numbers from n to 98, followed by a new line.